2006 Tour de France, Stage 12 to Stage 20: Stage 12

-Robbie McEwen was not happy again with Óscar Freire among this group, but when he tried to start up the chase again, almost the whole peloton was mad at him as they had been now riding at a huge pace for over 100 kilometres, just one day after a heavy mountain stage.
-It took him a few kilometres to settle down and give in and so the group did get away. was now maintaining a moderate pace just to keep the riders within a reasonable distance but without wasting too much energy.
-Most riders were happy to catch a break and at that time it was almost sure one of the 4 leaders was going to win the stage.
+Again, Robbie McEwen was dissatisfied with Óscar Freire in the breakaway group.
+But when he tried to initiate another chase, virtually everyone else from the peloton fought against him because they had already been cycling hard for more than 100 kilometres, only a day after an arduous climb.
+It took McEwen some time to calm down before he gave up and allowed the group to set off as the breakaway group.
+After this, Phonak cyclists maintained a steady pace, keeping the breakaway group within range while conserving energy.
+Most cyclists were satisfied with the breakaway and winning the stage looked increasingly likely for one of the four leaders.

 Looking at the leading group, it was reasonable to think that Ballan, Le Mével or Popovych was going to attack sooner or later, as Freire is a top-class sprinter and would probably beat them all if they went to the finish line together.
 Yaroslav Popovych was the first to attack and immediately the French got disappointed as Christophe Le Mével dropped and never managed to come back.
 Alessandro Ballan however closed the gap and brought Óscar Freire back in his wheel.
 It was then Freire's turn to attack, but again Ballan closed the gap and now brought back Popovych.
 Popovych and Freire both took turns in attacking but Ballan seemed to be the strongest as he closed the gap every time.
 However, after a while he was also getting tired and could not respond to yet another attack by Popovych.
 He did not get any help from Freire in closing the gap and so Popovych won the stage.
 Freire knew he did not deserve the second place and left it to Ballan; however, this could cost him the green jersey in the end.
 Le Mével finished as fourth and in the peloton it was Tom Boonen who convincingly won the sprint for the fifth place, 4'25" behind Popovych.